redhat-buildpacks/poc/README.md

 ## Using tools

-This section contains instructions to perform different operations on a container's image, layers such as:
+This section contains the instructions to perform different operations using tools (buildah, skopeo, docker client, ...) on a container's image, layers such as:
 - Save locally the content of a container image
 - Get from an image, its index.json, manifest and digest files
 - Extract the layer content

-### Buildah bud and Skopeo
+### Buildah and Skopeo

 With the hlp of `buildah bud` and `skopeo` tools, we can perform such an operations:
-- Parse a dockerfile to execute the commands using a `FROM` image
+- Parse a dockerfile to execute the `commands`
 - Get locally the image built
 - Extract from the image its index.json, manifest file
 - Access the content of a layer (= files from the compressed layer)
 - Extract or check the content of the layer files

-**REMARK**: I commented the line using the tool umoci but if needed it could also be investigated !
+**REMARK**: An interesting project which has not been fully investigated but which could be helpful is `[umoci](https://github.com/opencontainers/umoci)`.
+It allows to `unpack` too, the layers of an image `sudo umoci unpack --image $IMAGE_ID:$TAG bundle`

 ```bash
 sudo rm -rf _temp && mkdir -p _temp